flexera-public/rightscale_cookbooks/README.md

 and "Abstract Cookbooks and LWRPs" below.

 ### The Default Recipe
-Some of our cookbooks contains a <tt>default.rb</tt> recipe.
+Some of our cookbooks contains a `default.rb` recipe.
 In this recipe we install packages, setup configurations and initialize Chef resources that other cookbooks may depend on.
 We also setup any prerequisites and attributes that might be needed for the other recipes in the cookbook.
 Be sure to add the